Are Leg Extension Alternatives Viable?

 This leg extension alternative has you extend the hips utmost as you descend, with the knees going beyond the toes, which really stretches the rectus femoris.

-Due to this extreme position, you also require hip flexion to ascend, which may involve unique motor units or possibly the upper portions of fibers responsible for proximal vs. distal activation of the rectus femoris.
+Due to this extreme position, you’ll require hip flexion to ascend.
+This involves unique motor units for the proximal or upper fibers of the rectus femoris.

 This hip flexion combined with knee extension likely makes the sissy squat the best overall exercise for the rectus femoris.